valkey-io/valkey-bundle/README.md

 *Pre-requisites: [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repo, create a private Docker Hub repo, and setup your GitHub secrets to access the private Docker Hub repo.*

-Upon releasing a new version of Valkey or any of its supported modules, a new Docker Image will automatically be built.
+Upon releasing a new version of Valkey or any of its supported modules, a pull request will automatically be created with version specific dockerfiles.
 Additionally, `versions.json` will be updated with the most up to date versions and `dockerhub-description.md` will be updated with the tags.
-A new PR will subsequently be opened for all these changes.
-Once the PR is merged, sit back, relax, and enjoy looking at your creation getting published to the official `valkey-bundle` Docker Hub page.
+Once the pull request is merged, sit back, relax, and enjoy looking at your creation getting published to the official `valkey-bundle` Docker Hub page.

 ## How to add a New Module?
 1. Update [versions.json](https://github.com/valkey-io/valkey-bundle/blob/mainline/versions.json):